Dive-into-Systems/rs/bases/rsptx/interactives/runestone/operatingsystem/processHierarchy/README.md

 - `hasExit`: (boolean) indicates if you want call(s) to `exit()`.
 - `hasLoop`: (boolean) indicates if you want `for` structures.

+If you want to customize the instructions, you can add it to the `instruction` field (see example 3).

 ## Examples

 ### 1. A basic example